 Jones spent his later years recording a series of highly-respected albums, as well as playing dates all over the country.
 He lived to see his legacy celebrated, becoming a member of the Country Music Hall of Fame in 1992.
 In 2002 he was awarded the National Medal of the Arts, and in 2012 Jones capped off one of the greatest careers in country music history by receiving a Grammy Lifetime Achievement Award.

 Jones’ health was in decline in his last few years, and he had been forced to cancel and re-schedule a number of dates in 2012.
-He embarked on what was to be his farewell tour in 2013, appropriately dubbed the Grand Tour.
-He was hospitalized on April 18 with a fever and irregular blood pressure.
-He passed away Friday morning (April 26) at Vanderbilt University Medical Center in Nashville.
+He embarked on what was to be his farewell tour in 2013, appropriately dubbed The Grand Tour.
+He was hospitalized on April 18, 2013 with a fever and irregular blood pressure.
+He passed away on April 26, 2013 at Vanderbilt University Medical Center in Nashville.

-Tributes to Jones from fellow musicians came pouring in Friday, but none said it better than Alan Jackson.
+Tributes to Jones from fellow musicians came pouring in after his passing, but none said it better than Alan Jackson.
 “Heaven better get ready for George Jones,” he posted to Twitter.
 “He will always be the greatest singer of real country music – there’ll never be another.”